freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/learn-form-validation-by-building-a-calorie-counter/6603aeb33cbbbd5bbbc79b2e.md

 # --description--

-To see the results from the `cleanInputString` function, you will need to add a console statement.
-Inside that console statement, call the `cleanInputString` function with the string value of `"+-99"` for an argument.
+To see the results from the `cleanInputString` function, you will need to add a `console.log()` statement.
+Inside that console statement, call the `cleanInputString` function with the string value of `"+-99"` as an argument.

 Open up the console and you should see the original string followed by the cleaned string value with the `+-` removed.